Vrajp610/coda-to-bkms/README.md

   - `feature/improve-telegram-alert`

 - **Testing Requirements:**
-  All changes must be tested **locally** and confirmed to work before submitting a PR.
+  All changes must be tested **locally** and confirmed to work before submitting a pull request.
   - Add a **screenshot or short video** showing your feature in action.
   - To test **BACKEND CODE** run this command: `export $(cat backend/.env | xargs) && coverage run -m pytest backend/tests`
     - To run **BACKEND CODE** report, run this command: `coverage report`